Amtrak Train Accident Attorney

 Over many decades of exclusively representing injured individuals and the families of those who have lost their lives due to railroad negligence, our firm has an unequaled reputation.
 Our attorneys will identify all possible sources of compensation to ensure that victims of train accidents and their families receive the maximum recovery, including medical expenses, lost wages and loss of earning capacity, as well as compensation for pain and suffering.

 The attorneys at Hildebrand McLeod & Nelson LLP are experienced train crash trial lawyers.
 We have served on the Plaintiffs’ Steering Committees for the Chatsworth (2008) Amtrak litigation, as well as the Glendale (2005) and Placentia (2002) Metrolink complex litigation cases.
-We currently represent victims of the Oxnard Amtrak (2015) collision, as well as several passengers injured in the Amtrak derailment onto I-5 at Dupont, WA (2017).
+We have also successfully represented victims of the Oxnard Amtrak (2015) collision, as well as several passengers injured in the Amtrak derailment onto I-5 at Dupont, WA (2017).

 Amtrak Train Crashes Occur All Too Frequently